LFLCH/candy-rush/README.md

 ## Rules

-Each item that you eat influence you score.
+Eating an item modifies the player's score.

 | Candy  | Points  |
 |---|---|